pacheco20222/gestion-botiquines/PROGRESS_LOG.md

 9. **✅ DONE**: Added `/botiquin/<id>/inventory` route in `pages.py` for table view of a single botiquín.
 10. **✅ DONE**: Updated `botiquin_detail.html` to link "Vista Tabla" to new route instead of JSON endpoint.
 11. **✅ DONE**: Refactored hardware.py to handle botiquín-level JSON with compartments array.
-12. **🔄 NEXT**: Test new hardware endpoint with simulated JSON payload.
+12. **✅ DONE**: Test new hardware endpoint with simulated JSON payload.
-13. **🔄 NEXT**: Validate data flow from compartments array into Medicine updates.
-14. **🔄 NEXT**: Document new API format in README.
+13. 🔄 NEXT: Refresh frontend to simplify — remove compartment grid visual representation and focus on table-based views (Dashboard + Botiquines).

 ---